nsfcac/repacss-user-guide/docs/software/conda.md

 To avoid licensing complications and ensure access to current packages, we recommend avoiding the Anaconda defaults and using MiniForge + conda-forge.

-> **Warning**
+!!!
+Warning
-> REPACSS does not cover licensing costs related to Anaconda.
+    REPACSS does not cover licensing costs related to Anaconda.
 Users are responsible for any commercial usage compliance.

 For more details, see: [Anaconda Terms of Service](https://www.anaconda.com/terms-of-service)